Step-by-step guide: CPR registration for non EU citizens

 - Consent form from the child’s other parent if this parent is not accompanying the child to Denmark (must be signed by the parent, who does not live in Denmark).
 You may also be asked to upload a copy of the passport/ID of your child's other parent).

-If all the required documents are ready, you can now apply for a CPR number online.
+If all the required documents are ready, you can now apply for a CPR registration online.
 Please click here to start your CPR application.

-Step 3: Book an appointment for your CPR registration
+Step 3: Book an appointment for a CPR registration

 It is important to note that the link is unique to your case and not to be shared with anyone else.
 Also be aware that only one appointment is required per application, even if it includes multiple individuals.
 All applicants included in the same case must attend the appointment together.